softchris/azure-book/azure-functions.md

-# Serverless - from the beginning, Azure functions ( Azure portal ), part I
+# Serverless - from the beginning, using Azure functions ( Azure portal ), part I
 ![](/assets/dawn-dramatic-dusk-1102915.jpg)

 Follow me on [Twitter](https://twitter.com/chris_noring), happy to take your suggestions on topics or improvements /Chris